nassim5/torch_ws/recurrentSequentialActionSelection/README.md

 <bold>The ReadMe for the Sequential Action Selection Paper</bold>

-agent.lua: Class to create a simulated agent with its sensors maze.lua: Class to create a simulated maze model.lua: Class that describes th model main.lua: main executable
+agent.lua: Class to create a simulated agent with its sensors \n maze.lua: Class to create a simulated maze model.lua: Class that describes th model main.lua: main executable